mosee-r/Heart-Attack-Risk-Prediction-Using-ML/README.md

 deaths among people due to heart diseases, it becomes an issue to be addressed.

-Our project was under the guidance of Dr. Pawan Kumar Tiwari and Prof. Vineet Kansal.
-We built an online platform to predict the risk of heart attack in a patient.

 This application takes age, BMI, Systolic BP, Diastolic BP, heart rate and blood glucose levels as input to give the risk in percentage associated with having a heart attack in a patient in 10 years time.